Access Error No More: “The Data on The Clipboard Is Damaged So Microsoft Access Can’t Paste It”!

 You have to always keep in mind that, you can Copy & Paste a single row data at a time.

 Fix #4.
-How To Restore Lost & Deleted Access (.Accdb) File While Fixing Paste Errors?
+How to Repair Corrupted Access DB File to Fix Paste Errors?

 While fixing the issue “the data on the clipboard is damaged so Microsoft Access can’t paste it”, and that time if all your essential files get deleted.
 Then you can easily get back those erased files by using Access Database Repair & Recovery Software.

-This recovery software is recommended for repairing corrupted/damaged Access database (ACCDB/ MDB) files and recover hidden/lost data.
+This recovery software is recommended for repairing corrupted/damaged Access database (ACCDB/ MDB) files and recovering hidden/lost data.

 • Restore linked tables, forms, modules, tables, reports, indexes, queries, deleted records, relations, and macros.